Altered States

 12 mins

-Person sitting calmly with eyes closed as flowing scenes of nature, creativity, imagination, and cosmic imagery emerge around them, representing altered states of consciousness, expanded awareness, and shifts in perception.
+Person sitting calmly with eyes closed as flowing scenes of nature, creativity, imagination, and cosmic imagery emerge around them, representing altered consciousness states, expanded awareness, and shifts in perception.

 Summary

-Altered states of consciousness intrigue many.
+Altered consciousness states intrigue many.
 They offer a glimpse into the mind's vast potential.

 These states can be natural or induced.
 This change in consciousness affects how we perceive, think, and feel.